Asynchronous Context

 ServiceTalk is a fully asynchronous framework and therefore multiple requests may be multiplexed on the same thread.
-Also depending on the application’s threading model a single request may be processed on different threads.
+Also, depending on the application’s threading model, a single request may be processed on different threads.
 This means that libraries that rely upon ThreadLocal storage such as MDC would not work as expected.
-To overcome this limitation, we provide an abstraction called AsyncContext which hooks into the internal async machinery to make sure thread local context data is propagated along with the request.
+To overcome this limitation, we provide an abstractions called AsyncContext and CapturedContext which hooks into the internal async machinery to make sure thread local context data is propagated along with the request.

 API is decoupled from application data APIs

-A use case for AsyncContext is to retain distributed tracing state.
+A key use case of contextual information is to pass data "through" some APIs that are otherwise oblivious to the data so that it can be used at deeper layers in the application.
 This state maybe useful across different APIs and maybe burdensome to account for this state in every API (e.g. gRPC and generated code).
-It also maybe error prone to rely upon users to propagate this state according to control flow which may result inconsistent state.
+It also maybe error-prone to rely upon users to propagate this state according to control flow which may result inconsistent state.
 This state is often optional and not always required, and so if it is baked into the protocol APIs this would make them more complex and not be required.

 However, these benefits don’t come for free.
 Some costs of the static API are as follows: